-1/0 Capital-The Company is a party to an employee and expense allocation agreement with 1/0 Capital, LLC ("1/0 Capital"), an entity affiliated with 1/0 Real Estate, LLC ("1/0 Real Estate") (an entity wholly owned by 1/0 Holdco, in which Vishal Garg, the Chief Executive Officer of the Company, and the Company's executive officers each hold a more than five percent ownership interest).
+1/0 Capital-The Company is a party to an employee and expense allocation agreement with 1/0 Capital, LLC ("1/0 Capital"), an entity affiliated with 1/0 Real Estate, LLC ("1/0 Real Estate") (an entity wholly owned by 1/0 Holdco LLC, in which Vishal Garg, the Chief Executive Officer of the Company, and the Company's executive officers each hold a more than five percent ownership interest).
 Under the employee and expense allocation agreement, 1/0 Capital provides the Company access to certain employees in exchange for reasonable consideration in the form of fees based on their time, as well as IT support services.
 Any intellectual property created under the agreement by 1/0 Capital employees working on behalf of the Company belongs to the Company.
 The term of the agreement will continue in perpetuity.
 The services provided by 1/0 Capital are not integral to the Company's technology platform and amounts incurred are not material to the Company.
-In connection with this agreement, the Company reduced the accrued expense by \$27.0 thousand and \$187.3 thousand in the three months ended September 30, 2023 and 2022, respectively.
-As part of this agreement, the Company may provide access to certain of its employees for use by 1/0 Capital which reduced the amounts owed to 1/0 Capital by none and none for the three months ended September 30, 2023 and 2022, respectively.
-The Company recorded a reduction of expenses of \$27.0 thousand and \$187.3 thousand for the three months ended September 30, 2023 and 2022, respectively, which are included within general and administrative expenses on the consolidated statements of operations and comprehensive loss.
+In connection with this agreement, the Company incurred gross expense of reduced the accrued expense by \$27.0 thousand none and \$187.3 \$28 thousand in the three months ended September 30, 2023 and 2022, respectively.
+As part of this agreement, the Company may provide access to certain of its employees for use by 1/0 Capital which reduced the amounts owed to 1/0 Capital by none and none for the three months ended September 30, 2023 March 31, 2024 and 2022, respectively.
+The Company recorded a reduction of expenses of \$27.0 thousand and \$187.3 thousand for the three months ended September 30, 2023 and 2022, respectively, which are included within general and administrative expenses on the condensed consolidated statements of operations and comprehensive loss.
 The Company incurred gross expenses of \$6.4 thousand and \$386.8 thousand in the nine months ended September 30, 2023 and 2022, respectively.
-As part of this agreement, the Company may provide access to certain of its employees for use by 1/0 Capital which reduced the amounts owed to 1/0 Capital by none and \$18.2 thousand for the nine months ended September 30, 2023 and 2022, respectively.
-The Company recorded net expenses of \$6.4 thousand and \$368.6 thousand for the nine months ended September 30, 2023 and 2022, respectively, which are included within general and administrative expenses on the consolidated statements of operations and comprehensive loss.
-The Company is invoiced on a net basis and recorded a \$144.4 thousand and \$177.0 thousand payable as of September 30, 2023 and December 31, 2022, respectively, included within other liabilities, respectively, on the condensed consolidated balance sheets.
+As part of this agreement, the Company may provide access to certain of its employees for use by 1/0 Capital which reduced the amounts owed to 1/0 Capital by none and \$18.2 thousand for both the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.
+The Company recorded net expenses of \$6.4 thousand and \$386.8 thousand for the nine months ended September 30, 2023 and 2022, respectively, which are included within general and administrative expenses on the consolidated statements of operations and comprehensive loss.
+The Company is invoiced on a net basis and recorded a \$144.4 \$152 thousand and \$177.0 \$153 thousand payable as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively, included within other liabilities respectively, on the condensed consolidated balance sheets.

-BETTER HOME & FINANCE HOLDING COMPANY AND SUBSIDIARIESNOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+BETTER HOME & FINANCE HOLDING COMPANY AND SUBSIDIARIES NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS